bomeers/BrookeRuesche/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 ## Deploy on Vercel
 [Deployments can be found here](https://github.com/bomeers/BrookeRuesche/deployments/activity_log?environment=Preview)

 This app is deployed to the [Vercel Platform](https://vercel.com)

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## To Be Implemented:
-- [ ] Full screen ThreeJs landing page with workout equipment scattered all over the screen
-- [ ] attach light to mouse to view models on screen